fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 Information about public transportation schedules and associated geographic information is made available in the General Transit Feed Specification (GTFS)[^gtfsgg].
 GTFS "feeds" allow public transit agencies to publish their transit data and developers to write applications that consume that data in an interoperable way.

-A GTFS feed is a collection of CSV files in an official format structure.
+A GTFS feed is a collection of CSV files in a common format.
 There are several transformers available which convert GTFS to RDF, one of them is integrated by Virtuoso and used within the Fusepool P3 platform.
-While there is no official RDF schema from Google some volunteers created an RDF specification which is made available at `vocab.gtfs.org[^gtfs].
+While there is no official RDF schema from Google some volunteers created an RDF specification that is made available at `vocab.gtfs.org[^gtfs].

 ### Weather Forecasts